slaveofcode/pycrawler/README.md

 # Pycrawler
 A Python crawler tool to grab page(s) information from their html data or web url

+# Installation

+You can install this lib directly from github repository by execute

+    # Install from last stable release

+    pip install git+ssh://git@github.com/slaveofcode/pycrawler@master

 # How To Use?